-The insights that we gained from our Florence pilot studies sharpened our understanding of the various factors that could bias memory and affect the ability of eyewitnesses to accurately identify a suspect.
+The insights that we gained from our Florence pilot studies improved our understanding of the various factors that could bias memory and affect the ability of eyewitnesses to accurately identify a suspect.
 Given the relatively limited number of participants in the pilots and following our consideration of the factors that could have, and did, influence the results, we decided to conduct additional pilots prior to the proposed large-scale study.

 We have made several changes to the protocol for the additional pilot studies.
-Regarding the photo lineup order, although in our view this did not influence the outcome of the pilots, all the individuals whose photographs are included in the photo lineup will be photographed with the same camera and in the same lighting so that no one image is brighter or stands out in relation to the others.
+Regarding the photo lineup order, although in our view this did not influence the outcome of the pilots, all the individuals whose photographs are included in the photo lineup will be photographed with the same camera and in the same lighting so that none of the images are brighter or stand out in relation to the others.
 Each pilot will be conducted under identical conditions.
-All participants should have an equal and optimal line of sight to the “suspect” when he or she enters the classroom and stands next to the lecturer in the middle of the class.
-The time granted to the drawing group to sketch the “suspect” will be shortened.
-It will be made clear to participants in the drawing group that the exercise does not evaluate their artistic ability but is an attempt to draw the “suspect’s” face from memory.
-Rather than allocating participants into a “drawing group” and a “non-drawing group” at the start of the session, participants will be allowed to choose their own seats in the classroom and later allocated into the two groups quasi-randomly such that alternate students are allocated into each group.
+All participants should have an equal and optimal line of sight to the “suspect” when he or she enters the classroom, and when he or she stands next to the lecturer in the middle of the classroom.
+The time granted to the drawing group to sketch the “suspect” will be reduced.
+It will be made clear to participants in the drawing group that the exercise will not evaluate their artistic ability but is an attempt to draw the “suspect’s” face from memory.
+Participants will be invited to choose their own seats in the classroom at the start of the session and later allocated alternately into a drawing and non-drawing group.

-We believe that our proposed large-scale interdisciplinary study, which will be conducted in two countries simultaneously, and which combines two different disciplines (that share the common challenge of finding ways to improve human recall) will improve criminal law policy.
-Policy reforms will be better, more effective, and fairer if they are based on knowledge that draws from several disciplines, rather than if they are determined in a manner that is disconnected from other, even unrelated, disciplines and fields.

-It is apparent that, if the scientific validity of substantial, large-scale studies such as the one proposed here is strong, then it is appropriate to use their findings to inform relevant policy developments, cross-pollinating from one discipline to another to enhance each field.
-This is based on the assumption that human psychological and functional processes, in particular those related to memory, are so innate that they operate similarly in the majority of people.

-We anticipate that the insights we have gained from the pilot studies reported here will help us improve our next-step pilot studies.
-Based on the results of these next-step pilot studies, we intend to design and conduct a large-scale study.
-It is hoped that the findings of such a largescale study might contribute to knowledge that will help policymakers and law enforcement officials develop tools and policies that will improve eyewitness identification and reduce wrongful convictions.
+The insights we have gained from the pilot studies reported here will help us improve our next-step pilot studies.
+Based on the results of these, we intend to design and conduct a large-scale study.
+It is hoped that the findings of such a large-scale study will contribute to knowledge that can help policymakers and law enforcement officials develop tools and policies to improve eyewitness identification and reduce wrongful convictions.

 Appendix